CryptikEd/Weird-Factz-Quiz-/README.md

 ### Bugs

-During the testing of responsiveness on different dimensions, there was an issue that effects the hero image, the image description and underlines so they do not adhere to the 100% width across all devices.
-The issue was resolved using media query for stacking elements when under 768 pixels.
+During the testing of responsiveness on different dimensions, there was an issue that effects the answer buttons.
+I solved it by using muliple media queries.

-Images could not upload in the beginning.
-It was resolved when I changed the location and gave the realtive path.
+Images did at first not center, I fixed it by adding display: flex.

 Many small design flaws, which I throughout the project resolved.

+### Unresolved bugs

+There is a problem with the banner image when testing the mobile dimensions on lighthouse, that causes the performance to be around 75-78 % (all others are 100%).
+I could not resolve it, however it looks great and still functions as wanted when used on a mobile device.
+It is that the image is a LCP, that makes it a wee bit slower.

  [Back to top](<#contents>)